p-adic iterated integration on semistable curves

-\begin{remark} We may interpret the above approach in a slightly more general fashion to encompass fundamental torsors.
+\begin{remark} We may extend the above approach to encompass fundamental torsors.
 Let $F_1$ and $F_2$ be fiber functors on $\cC$.
 Let $\{(E^1_n,e^1_n)\}$ and $\{(E^2_n,e^2_n)\}$ be universal $F_1$- and $F_2$-pointed objects.
-The underlying objects $E^1_n$ and $E^2_n$ are non-canonically isomorphic and will be denoted by $E_n$ in the sequel.
-By writing $F_{i,n}$ for the restriction of $F_i$ to objects of index of unipotency at most $n$, the Yoneda Lemma gives a a canonical isomorphism
+By writing $F_{i,n}$ for the restriction of $F_i$ to objects of index of unipotency at most $n$, the Yoneda Lemma gives a canonical isomorphism